simoneldevig/react-native-static-server/README.md

   appropriate non-local address._

 - `nonLocal` &mdash; **boolean** &mdash; Optional.
-By default, if `hostname` option was not provided, the server starts at the "`localhost`" address, and it is only accessible within the host app.
-With this flag set **true** the server will be started on an IP adress also accessible from outside the app.
+By default, if `hostname` option was not provided, the server starts at the "`127.0.0.1`" (loopback) address, and it is only accessible within the host app.
+  With this flag set **true** the server will be started on an IP address also accessible from outside the app.

-  _NOTE: When `hostname` option is set to a value different from "`localhost`", the `nonLocal` option is ignored.
+  _NOTE: When `hostname` option is provided, the `nonLocal` option is ignored.
 The plan is to deprecate `nonLocal` option in future, in favour of special `hostname` values supporting the current `nonLocal` functionality._